scriptella/scriptella-etl/trunk/samples/mail/readme.txt

-This example shows how to send E-mails from Scriptella.
+This example shows how to produce and send E-Mails from Scriptella.

 Modify mail.properties and specify smtp host and additional parameters.
 Modify users.sql and specify email accounts to send demo emails.